Blakem07/escape-room/README.md

   Represents the final puzzle lock and encapsulates solution validation and solved state.
 Contains no UI logic and is consumed by GameController.

 * **GameController**
   Owns overall game state and progression logic, coordinating Clue discovery and Lock validation.
-Does not interact with the DOM directly.

 * **App (App.js)**
   Acts as the wiring layer that connects UI events to GameController methods.